woowil/HTAFrameworks/README.md

 ### Introduction
 * HTML/HTA Application Framework for IT Professionals and advanced scripters in the Windows enterprise infrastructure
-* The programming languange is Microsoft JScript, JavaScript and HTA files
+* The programming languange is Microsoft JScript, JavaScript, DHTML and HTA files
 * The ideal platform is Windows Server in a Windows domain enterprise environment

 [read more](https://msdn.microsoft.com/en-us/library/ms536496(v=vs.85).aspx) - What is HTA Application?